Approximating predictive probabilities of Gibbs-type priors: Introduction

 The normalized $\alpha$-stable process coincides with $G_{\alpha,0}$, whereas $G_{1/2,\tau}$ is the normalized inverse Gaussian process.
 See James \cite{Jam(02)}, Pitman \cite{Pit(03)}, Lijoi et al. \cite{Lij(05)}, Lijoi \cite{Lij(07)}, Lijoi et al. \cite{Lij(08)} and James \cite{Jam(13)} for detailed accounts on $G_{\alpha,\tau}$ and applications. \end{exe}

 Within the large class of predictive probabilities of the form \eqref{eq:pred_gibbs}, those of the two parameter Poisson--Dirichlet process $P_{\alpha,\theta}$ certainly stand out for their mathematical tractability, and for having an intuitive interpretability with respect to the parameter $\alpha\in(0,1)$ and $\theta>-\alpha$.
-See De Blasi et al. \cite{Deb(15)} for details, and Zabell \cite{Zab(05)} and Bacallado et al. \cite{Bac(17)} for a description of the predictive probabilities of $P_{\alpha,\theta}$ in terms of a simple P\'olya like urn scheme.
+See Zabell \cite{Zab(05)} and Bacallado et al. \cite{Bac(17)} for a description of the predictive probabilities of $P_{\alpha,\theta}$ in terms of a simple generalized P\'olya like urn scheme.
 These desirable features of $P_{\alpha,\theta}$ arise from the product form of the $V_{n,k_{n}}$'s in \eqref{eq:pred_pd}, which makes the ratio $V_{n+1,k_{n}+1}/V_{n,k_{n}}$ a simple linear function of $k_{n}$, and the ratio $V_{n+1,k_{n}}/V_{n,k_{n}}$ independent of $k_{n}$.
 Specifically, the predictive probabilities of $P_{\alpha,\theta}$ reduce to the following

 for $n\geq1$.
 The weight attached to $\nu_{0}$ in \eqref{eq:2pd_predict2} can be read as a sum of two terms with distinct asymptotic orders of magnitude: i) $\alpha\kn$, referred to as the first order term, and $\theta$, referred to as the second order term.
 An analogous two-term decomposition holds for the weight attached to the empirical part of \eqref{eq:2pd_predict2}.
-Our distinction and phrasing is formally captured by writing the two weights as follows
+Our distinction and phrasing is formally captured by writing the weights as follows

 and